June 2012 PYQ Mass Comm and Journalism: Set 2

 (b) Telefilm(2) Documentary film making technique

-(c) Free Cinema(3) Exposing raw film to soft light before shooting
+(c) Free cinema(3) Exposing of raw film to soft light before shooting

 (d) Cinema Verité(4) Film made for television broadcast